slarmoo/.github/profile/webFrameworks/react/vite/vite.md

 ✓ built in 382ms
 ```

+## Deploying a production release

-The deployment script for Simon React creates a production distribution by calling `npm run build` and then copying the resulting `dist` directory to your production server.
+The deployment script for Simon React (`deployReact.sh`) creates a production distribution by calling `npm run build` and then copying the resulting `dist` directory to your production server.

-Take some time to build a production release and then examine what Vite actually builds by examining the `dist` directory.
+Take some time to build a production release by running `npm run build`.
+Then examine what Vite actually builds by examining the `dist` directory.
 For example, if you look at the `dist/assets` directory you will see the bundled and minified JavaScript and CSS files.

 ## ☑ Assignment

 Now that you have reviewed the application in VS Code, take a moment to manipulate the files and see what impact your changes have.
 If you break the application, and can't figure out how to fix it, just delete the demo directory and start again.
-The more you play around with this code the better you will understand how all the pieces of the application fit together.
+The more you play around with this code, the better you will understand how all the pieces of the application fit together.

-For example try the following:
+Make the following modifications:

-1. Change colors to be in light mode.
+1. Change background and text colors to be in "light" mode.
 1. Replace the text in the App component with your name.
-1. Change the counter to increment by 10.
+1. Change the counter to increment by 10 instead of by one.

-When you are done the application should look similar to this:
+When you are done, the application should look similar to this:

 ![React altered](reactAppAltered.png)